 - Emergency services reports or A&E admission records can help too.

-Solid evidence can decrease the chance of your slip and fall claim being unsuccessful.
+Solid evidence can decrease the chance of slip and fall compensation claims being unsuccessful.
 It’s worth taking the time and trouble to gather the evidence suggested above.
 It can help you present a much more coherent and water-tight case.

 No Win No Fee arrangements offer people a way of using the services of a personal injury lawyer without too much financial risk.
-There are three-year time limits for launching slip and trip claims.
 Building a case takes time and attempting it alone can be confusing and exhausting.
 Your No Win No Fee lawyer can instantly alleviate this stress from day one.